ChangwuHuang/ChangwuHuang.github.io/_pages/about.md

 Ziming Wang, **Changwu Huang**, Yun Li, Xin Yao*

-[**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=QRnmYfkAAAAJ&sortby=pubdate&citation_for_view=QRnmYfkAAAAJ:geHnlv5EZngC) <strong><span class='show_paper_citations' data='QRnmYfkAAAAJ:geHnlv5EZngC'></span></strong>

-The feature attribution-based explanation (FAE) methods, which indicate how much each input feature contributes to the model’s output for a given data point, are one of the most popular categories of explainable machine learning techniques.
+**Summary: **The feature attribution-based explanation (FAE) methods, which indicate how much each input feature contributes to the model’s output for a given data point, are one of the most popular categories of explainable machine learning techniques.
 This work formulates the problem of creating FAE explainable models as a multi-objective learning problem that considers multiple explanation quality metrics simultaneously.
 Experimental results comparing with six state-of-the-art FAE methods on eight datasets demonstrate that our method can optimize multiple conflicting metrics simultaneously and can provide explanations with higher faithfulness, lower sensitivity, and lower complexity than the compared methods.
 Moreover, the results have shown that our method has better diversity, i.e., it provides various explanations that achieve different tradeoffs between multiple conflicting explanation quality metrics.
 Therefore, it can provide tailored explanations to different stakeholders based on their specific requirements.
 </div>
 </div>